Speculative realism: Publications

 Speculative realism has close ties to the journal Collapse, which published the proceedings of the inaugural conference at Goldsmiths and has featured numerous other articles by 'Speculative Realist' thinkers; as has the academic journal Pli, which is edited and produced by members of the Graduate School of the Department of Philosophy at the University of Warwick.
-The journal Speculations, founded in 2010 published by Punctum Books, regularly features articles related to Speculative Realism.
+The journal Speculations, founded in 2010, published by Punctum Books, regularly features articles related to Speculative Realism.
 Edinburgh University Press publishes a book series called Speculative Realism.

-In 2013, Anarchist Developments in Cultural Studies journal published a special issue on the topic in relation to anarchism.
+In 2013, the journal Anarchist Developments in Cultural Studies published a special issue on the topic in relation to anarchism.

-Between 2019 and 2021, the De Gruyter Open Access journal, Open Philosophy, published three special issues on object-oriented ontology and its critics.
+Between 2019 and 2021, the De Gruyter Open Access journal Open Philosophy published three special issues on object-oriented ontology and its critics.

 Internet presence

 Speculative realism is notable for its fast expansion via the Internet in the form of blogs.
 Websites have formed as resources for essays, lectures, and planned future books by those within the speculative realist movement.
 Many other blogs, as well as podcasts, have emerged with original material on speculative realism or expanding on its themes and ideas.